 Remnants of historical time

-Important part of heritage in Bhimbetka is also ancient inscriptions dating back to Sunga, Kushan, Gupta periods.
+An important part of the heritage in Bhimbetka is also ancient inscriptions dating back to Sunga, Kushan, Gupta periods.
 Here are also scripts in undeciphered Shankha script.

-Buddhist monks have left also drawings, but these are not the latest paintings here – after these times there were added drawings of hunting scenes.
+Buddhist monks have left also drawings, but these are not the latest paintings here: later there were added drawings of hunting scenes.

 - Bhimbetka (India) description was provided for the Advisory Body of UNESCO World Heritage Committee.
 Accessed in 19 May 2010.